completementgaga/copyright-claim/README.md

 ```

 Most likely, you need not install this package in a virtual environment,
-since its only dependencies are the packages os and argparse which are provided
+since its only dependencies are packages which are provided
 in the standard library at least since version 3.7 of Python.